Maryland Labor Laws Guide

 We strongly advise looking into the official document comparing COBRA and MCC for extensive information on prolonged health insurance after termination.
 The table provided gives specific information on eligibility, availability, and types of coverage provided by both plans.

-Although the main difference between the 2 acts is which type of employers they cover, there are other differences you should also look at.
-For example, different time limits, amounts of payment, and different health benefits.
+Although the main difference between the 2 acts is which type of employers they cover, you should also consider other differences, such as different time limits, payment amounts, and health benefits.

 Expense reimbursement laws